galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 1. Select *Eclipse > Preferences > Galasa*
 2. Update **Bootstrap URI** to point to the Bootstrap URL that is returned by running the ``` kubectl get GalasaEcosystem``` command.
 3. Apply and close the preferences.
-4. Run the four SimBank tests in parallel by selecting the *Galasa > Submit tests to automation* option from the Eclipse menu.
+4. Select *Galasa > Submit tests to automation* option from the Eclipse menu.
+5. Select the four SimBank tests to run them in parallel and click *Finish*.
 5. Click the Galasa logo to view the status of test runs *U1*, *U2*, *U3*, and *U4*.
 Valid values for the runs are *acknowledged*, *queued*, *allocated*, *running*, and *finished*.
 The tests run in parallel rather than consecutively.
-6. Click *Finish*.
-7. Check that the pods were brought up on the Ecosystem namespace by running the ```kubectl get pods``` command.
+6. Check that the pods are brought up on the Ecosystem namespace by running the ```kubectl get pods``` command.
 The following services, including SimBank, are displayed with a status of *Running*:
 ```
 NAME                                                        READY   STATUS
 galasa-ecosystem-apiserver-6d848f4689-5w7sw                 1/1     Running
 galasa-ecosystem-cps-0                                      1/1     Running
 galasa-ecosystem-engine-controller-6fbb6bfc46-z6659         1/1     Running
 galasa-ecosystem-grafana-5dd447dd8f-tsz7h                   1/1     Running
 galasa-ecosystem-metrics-bb865dff-f7xdj                     1/1     Running
 galasa-ecosystem-prometheus-c85cdbb97-s8rhc                 1/1     Running
 galasa-ecosystem-ras-0                                      1/1     Running
 galasa-ecosystem-resource-monitor-b7669c6b7-bq4x7           1/1     Running
 galasa-ecosystem-simbank-74dd896c5-f84zc                    1/1     Running
 galasa-ecosystem-kubernetes-operator-6cb9d79fb5-7zn6f       1/1     Running
 ```

-### Next steps

-Run your own tests from the artifact repository by [setting up a test stream](../../writing-own-tests/test-streams).

 ### Troubleshooting